christophermilian/NotSpruceRESTfulAPI/README.md

 # RESTful HAPI API

 ## Overview
-RESTful API that performs CRUD (Create, Read, Update, Delete) on a table of properties in a PostgresSQL database.
+RESTful API that performs CRUD (Create, Read, Update, Delete) on a table of properties in a PostgreSQL database.

 ## Setup